thomasvjoseph/terraform-aws-ecs/README.md

 |ecs_autoscaling_policy_cpu_arn	| The ARN of the ECS CPU autoscaling policy. |

-## Prerequisites

-	•	Terraform 0.12 or later
-	•	AWS credentials configured with appropriate permissions to create S3 buckets, CloudFront distributions, and policies.
-Manual Steps (if needed)

-If your CloudFront distribution encounters issues (e.g., Access Denied errors), follow these steps:

-	1. Navigate to the AWS Console.
-	2. Manually create a CloudFront Origin Access Identity (OAI).
-	3. Update the S3 bucket policy to allow the new OAI to access the S3 bucket.
-	4. Remove the old S3 bucket policy created by Terraform, if applicable.

 ## License

 This module is licensed under the MIT License.
+See [LICENSE](LICENSE) for more information.

 ## Author: